 In that moment, we couldn’t have predicted how many times we’d have to answer the question “What can we do to help?”

 The moments that have stuck with us the most through this experience were small gestures: A text just to say “hi” or “we love you guys”, a quick visit, a distraction.
 Knowing that our friends and family were sending positive thoughts or prayers our way meant the world.

-If I were to go through this experience again, I would probably speak up more when people asked how they could help.
+If I were to go through this experience again, I would probably speak up more when people asked how to help me, a friend who says they don’t need anything.
 The biggest struggle of the month my father-in-law was in the hospital was getting food into our own bellies.